Duvvuri-Suryatheja-Reddy/Prediction_Of_HousePrice_Using_RealEstateData/README.md

 ### Files
 - 'Housing.csv' file contains all the realestate data
 - 'Price_Prediction.ipynb' file contains the code used for data analysis
+- ''Price_Prediction_Using_RFE.ipynb' file contains the alternate code using RFE for data analysis